Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

-\paragraph{Evaluation.} We ran 16 independent trials per method and filtered designs with pLDDT $\geq0.85$ to remove outliers.
-For each design step, we computed the 5$^{th}$ percentile (lower is better) of the ESMFold RMSD and the 95$^{th}$ percentile (higher is better) of the pLDDT to summarize the quality of the filtered ensembles.
-We simulated \emph{best-of-n} scaling over 1,000 bootstrap samples of 8 trials from the 16, and within each sample, we selected the trial with the smallest ESMFold RMSD.
+\paragraph{Evaluation.} We ran 16 independent trials per method, and, for each design step, we computed the 5$^{th}$ percentile (lower is better) of the ESMFold RMSD and the 95$^{th}$ percentile (higher is better) of the pLDDT to summarize the quality of the ensembles.\footnote{For Agent Rosetta, a trial refers to a full run of the agent.
+For Rosetta-based baselines, a trial is a single run of the protocol.
+For ProteinMPNN and BoltzGen, a trial is a single run of the model.} We simulated \emph{best-of-n} scaling over 1,000 bootstrap samples of 8 trials from the 16, and within each sample, we selected the trial with the smallest RMSD.

 \cref{fig:fixed_backbone_sequence_design_step} shows the best running RMSD (\ie, over all previous steps) across bootstrap samples as a function of design step for 2 representative backbones out of the 8 used in this experiment.
-We note that ProteinMPNN and the human baselines are shown as horizontal lines because they are single-step methods.
-On 9PL1 \cite{masoumzadeh2025structure}, Agent Rosetta, through iterative refinement, outperforms all comparison methods, whereas on 9C14 \cite{de2025copper}, the agent helps close the gap between the human written protocols and ProteinMPNN. \cref{fig:fixed_backbone_sequence_design_step_all} includes figures for all backbones.
+We note that baselines are shown as horizontal lines because they are single-step methods.
+On 9PL1 \cite{masoumzadeh2025structure}, Agent Rosetta, through iterative refinement, outperforms all comparison methods, whereas on 9KGY \cite{zhang2025improving}, the agent helps close the gap between the human written protocols and ProteinMPNN. \cref{fig:fixed_backbone_sequence_design_step_all} includes figures for all backbones.